For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 The drawbacks of this distribution are that it often provides us with no relevant information.
 Using our example of a rolling die, we get the expected value of 3.5, which gives us no accurate intuition since there is no such thing as half a number on a dice.
 Since all values are equally likely, it gives us no real predictive power.

-Bernoulli Distribution: Single-trial with two possible outcomes
+Bernoulli Distribution: Single-trial with Two Possible Outcomes

 The Bernoulli distribution is one of the easiest distributions to understand.
 It can be used as a starting point to derive more complex distributions.
 Any event with a single trial and only two outcomes follows a Bernoulli distribution.
 Flipping a coin or choosing between True and False in a quiz are examples of a Bernoulli distribution.